NamithaChitrazee/REve/documentation/GettingStarted.md

 ```

-##### 1.2 Build GDML Geometry (generally not needed if working from a Musing)
+##### 1.2 Build the GDML (generally not needed if working from a Musing)

-But if you have your own local muse setup and want to incorporate the Event Display as well, do not forget the following step after cloning and building the Event Display repository.
+If you are using your own local **muse** setup and want to incorporate the display, make sure to build the GDML geometry after cloning and building the Event Display repository.

-* **Command to Build GDML:**
     ```
     muse build GDML
     ```